main-educational/main-educational.github.io/_sources/material.md

 ## Representational structure in neural time series using calcium imaging and electrophysiology

 ### Instructors
-**Dr. Quinn Lee** is a CIHR/FRQ postdoctoral research fellow in the Brandon Lab at McGill University (Montreal, QC, Canada).
+**Quinn Lee, PhD** is a CIHR/FRQ postdoctoral research fellow in the Brandon Lab at McGill University (Montreal, QC, Canada).
 Prior to joining the Brandon Lab, he completed my PhD at the University of Lethbridge (Lethbridge, AB, Canada) with Drs.
 Robert Sutherland and Robert McDonald studying how long-term memory is organized at the systems-level in the brain.
 His current work aims to understand how aspects of experience and memory are represented in neuronal population activity in the rodent hippocampus across protracted experience.
 To this end, he uses a combination of miniscope calcium imaging in freely moving animals, advanced behavioral tracking, and computational methods to explore questions about neuronal representation and behavior.

-**Dr Giuseppe P Gava** is a postdoctoral neuroscientist in the Dupret Lab at the MRC BNDU, University of Oxford.
+**Giuseppe P Gava, PhD** is a postdoctoral neuroscientist in the Dupret Lab at the MRC BNDU, University of Oxford.
 He was awarded a PhD from the Centre for Doctoral Training in Neurotechnology at Imperial College London, where he also graduated in Biomedical Engineering.
 He aims to use concepts from network science, topology and information theory to understand the complex neural circuitry and dynamics that shape memory and cognition.

 ### Objectives
  * Data analysis for in vivo calcium imaging time series from freely-behaving animals